anthrax3/node-starter/README.md

 ### Vendoring

 `node-starter` uses `neutrino-preset-node`.
-This preset automatically vendors all external dependencies into a separate chunk based on their inclusion in your `package.json`.
+The latter automatically vendors all external dependencies into a separate chunk based on their inclusion in your `package.json`.
 No extra work is required to make this work.

 ### Rules